pearcej/pearcej.github.io/csc493/r0-project.md

 - *Don't be afraid to learn something new:*

-It is not sufficient just to learn something new, but don't be afraid to learn a new language, like PHP or Java, or a new framework/API, like Facebook or Google gadgets
+It is not sufficient just to learn something new, but don't be afraid to learn a new language, like Django or C#, or a new framework or an important API, like Facebook or Google gadgets

 The instructor can help talk you through what's involved in your project to help you to determine if it is reasonable…